s-mckean/HuffmanCompression/README.md

 ## File Structure:

-README.md
+	README.md				- README

-HuffmanCompression.sln
+	HuffmanCompression.sln			- Visual Studio .sln file
 	HuffmanCompression(folder):
 		-> data1.txt 			- sample input file
 		-> data2.txt 			- sample input file
 		-> data3.txt 			- sample input file
 		-> data4.txt 			- sample input file
 		-> data5.txt 			- sample input file

 		-> __compression.txt  		- output file with compressed version of the input file -> __decompressed.txt 		- output file of decompressed version of __compression.txt

-	-> node.h		- header for node.cpp
+		-> node.h			- header for the 'Node' class
 		-> controller.h			- header for controller.cpp
 		-> compression.h		- header for compression.cpp
 		-> decompresssion.h		- header for decompresssion.cpp

 		-> node.cpp			- contains information for letter nodes used in assigning bit values to each letter -> controller.cpp		- functions to manipulate files used in both compresssion and decompression -> compresssion.cpp		- used to manipulate input file for compression -> decompresssion.cpp		- used to manipulate input file for decompresssion -> main.cpp			- to run compresssion and decompression on user inputed file